by Vlad Cuc

 Our team of Romanian lawyers can provide information on the procedure through which the share assignment procedure is concluded here.
 Foreign investors can receive more information on the legislation regulating the transfer of shares in Romania.
 When referring to the share assignment procedure, investors should know that the following steps will apply:

-• between the Romanian company (as an assignee) and the foreign company (as an assignor) a share assignment agreement will be concluded;
+- between the Romanian company (as an assignee) and the foreign company (as an assignor) a share assignment agreement will be concluded;

-• all the associates of the Romanian limited liability companies adopt the decision of the Romanian general meeting of shareholders by which the following are approved: the shares assignments and the modification of the articles of association as a result of the assignments;
+- all the associates of the Romanian limited liability companies adopt the decision of the Romanian general meeting of shareholders by which the following are approved – the shares assignments and the modification of the articles of association as a result of the assignments;

-• the foreign legal entity which becomes shareholder in the Romanian limited liability company will need a series of documents for the assignment registration with the Romanian Trade Register Office.
+- the foreign legal entity which becomes shareholder in the Romanian limited liability company will need a series of documents for the assignment registration with the Romanian Trade Register Office.

-The investment income tax is withheld (it means that the assignor will pay to the assignee the assignment reduced price with the investment income tax value), the assignor is the one obliged to pay the income in the name of the assignee (even if the assignee is the one who realizes the income); in the case of the foreign legal entities without permanent office in Romania (without a fiscal registration number), the foreign legal entity must designate a fiscal representative.
+The income tax is withheld (it means that the assignor will pay to the assignee the assignment reduced price with the income tax value), the assignor is the one obliged to pay the income tax in the name of the assignee (even if the assignee is the one who realizes the income).

 What are the rights of the new owner of shares in Romania?